What Entropy tells us about Data Compression

 Figure 1. below shows the Huffman tree constructed for the text “tree”.
 The probabilities for various symbols are shown in the ‘p’ column in the frequency table (note that they are all negative powers of 2).
 The structure of the Huffman tree is determined based on the computed probabilities for each symbol in the text.
 The letter ‘e’ occurs most frequently, so is assigned a shorter sequence than ‘t’ or ‘r’.
 The bit sequence for the encoded text is 111000.

-We exported the text for an early version of this document to an 8-bit text file.
+For example, the Gridfour software project includes an implementation of Huffman coding.
+To evaluate it, we exported the text for an earlier version of this document to an 8-bit text file.
 Running the text through a first-order entropy computation and a Huffman coding implementation yielded the following results:

 For many data compression techniques, the efficiency calculation is useful as a diagnostic tool.
 A poor efficiency rating would indicate that there might be a problem with an implementation.
-Efficiency also has the advantage of being robust with regard to the entropy in the source data.
-If an implementation is suitable to a data set, even a data set with a high entropy value might still produce a good efficiency score.
+Efficiency also has the advantage of being robust with regard to the magnitude of the entropy in the source data.
+If an implementation is suitable to a data set, even a data set with a high entropy value will produce a good efficiency score.

 Because the Huffman technique does not consider the order of symbols within the text, it cannot take advantage of sequences of symbols such as those described in the section on second-order entropy above.
 More recent techniques, such as Lempel-Ziv and Deflate, improve data compression ratios by looking at repetitive groups of symbols occurring in a text.